foldda/charian/README.md

 **Interface IRda**

 The IRda interface contains the definition of two methods:

 ```csharp
 Rda ToRda()   /* returns properties and state of this object in an Rda container object */
 IRda FromRda(Rda rda) /* restores properties and state of this object from values in an Rda container */
 ```

 A client object implements the IRda interface to indicate that itself can be converted to and from an Rda object, which in turn can be converted to an RDA-encoded string - in other words, a class implementing the IRda interface to make itself "serializable".

 ## How does it work

-Imagine you're moving house and have various household items to be moved to a new place: the process would be first packing these items into boxes then handing them over to a courier company which will manage the transportation, and once the boxes are delivered to the new place, unpacking the boxes and placing the items to their designated places.
+Imagine you're moving house and have various household items to be moved to a new place: you would firstly pack these items into boxes then hand them over to a courier company which would manage the transportation, and once the boxes are delivered to the new place, you would unpack the boxes and placing the items to their designated places.

 Exchanging data using Charian is easy to understand because the process is similar to the process of moving house, except in this case we are packing and moving data items.
 In this case, a data-sending client would -

 1) obtain an Rda container object,
 2) use the Setter methods to “pack” data items that require transfer into the container, and then
 3) use the ToString method to convert the container to an RDA string.